 - Proof that you are over 21 years of age

 - Freedom from any physical impairment that would prohibit the safe handling of a firearm

 Individuals who have been convicted of certain Felonies or drug abuse charges may be ineligible to obtain a concealed firearm license.
 A gun Attorney in Hollywood could go into further detail regarding the qualifications for a concealed carry license.

 Under Fla.
 Stat. §790.01, carrying a concealed firearm without a license is considered to be a third-degree Felony.
 Such Felonies are potentially punishable by up to five years in prison.

-Using a Firearm Under the Influence
+What are the Consequences of Using a Firearm Under the Influence?

 In the State of Florida, Fla.
 Stat.
 790.151 prohibits any use of a firearm while under the influence of alcohol, drugs, or other illicit substances.
 Those who do so may be charged with a second-degree Misdemeanor punishable by imprisonment for up to 60 days.
 Any individual who is lawfully defending themselves or their property could be exempt from possible criminal charges.

 How Severe is a Gun Charge Involving Another Offense?